exercism/go/exercises/practice/kindergarten-garden/.docs/instructions.append.md

 VVCCGG`
 ```

-If the `children` argument is empty, use the list of children defined in the instructions above.
+If the `children` argument is `nil`, use the list of children defined in the instructions above.
-If it is not empty, use the given value.
+If it is not `nil`, use the given value.